 · Should you not want to postpone your wedding for the immediate future, it is advisable that you ask invited guests not to attend if they feel unwell or are displaying any symptoms associated with the virus.
 Couples could also mention in their invitation that guests may be screened for fever upon arrival.

-· For those who have guests travelling from abroad, it would be prudent to consider proceeding without them or, at worst, to discuss a wedding postponement with us.
+· For those who have guests travelling from abroad, it would be prudent to consider proceeding without them or, at worst, to discuss a wedding postponement with me.

 · Couples who wish to postpone will be accommodated as far as reasonably possible.
 Although most Saturdays are already booked, we will nevertheless attempt to find suitable alternative dates, with a high likelihood that this may be during the week or on a Friday or Sunday.

 · Please be advised that the payment is to be made by as per the original scheduled payment date.
 This will assist us in mitigating the immediate and medium-term financial challenges we are facing due to numerous weddings being postponed.

 · For weddings, where the majority of guests are from abroad, I could consider a longer postponement, into 2021/22.
 In cases like these, we would be able to keep to the 2020-rates on condition that the payment is made by the original scheduled payment date.
 This will assist us in mitigating the immediate and medium-term financial challenges we are facing due to numerous weddings being postponed.

 · Again, let’s look at possible scenarios and discuss these since it affects you, your guests and our ability to help you find the best solution.
 If we are all prepared for alternative options based on the possible scenarios, it would make it easier to implement at a shorter notice.